-SKILLS AND EXPERIENCE DESCRIPTION NUMBER OF DIRECTORS Customer focus Experience in developing and overseeing the embedding of a strong customer-focused culture in large and complex organisations, and a demonstrable commitment to achieving customer outcomes Ö Strategy An ability to define strategic objectives, constructively question business plans, oversee the implementation of strategy using commercial judgement and bring a global perspective to bear الله Financial services Experience working in, or advising, the banking and financial services industry with strong knowledge of its economic drivers and global business perspectives Financial acumen Highly proficient in accounting or related financial management and reporting for businesses of significant size Risk Experience in anticipating, recognising and managing risks, including financial, non-financial and emerging risks, and monitoring risk management frameworks and controls Technology, digital and data Experience in developing or overseeing the application of technology in large and complex businesses, with particular reference to technology-innovation, disruptive technologies, data, cyber-security, digital transformation and customer experience Governance Experience as a Director of a listed entity, with detailed knowledge of governance issues, with particular reference to the legal, compliance, regulatory and voluntary frameworks applicable to listed entities and highly regulated industries Environment and social Experience in understanding and identifying potential risks and opportunities arising from environmental and social issues, including the transition to a climate resilient future, management of biodiversity, and addressing human rights and modern slavery within supply chains ĹŮ People and culture Experience in people matters including workplace health and safety, cultures, morale, inclusion and diversity, management development, succession, remuneration and talent retention initiatives Executive leadership Having held a CEO or a similar senior leadership role in a large complex organisation, and having experience in that position in managing the business through periods of significant change and delivering desired business outcomes Expert General wor king experience and knowledge Limited working experience a and knowledge
+SKILLS AND E XPERIENCE DESCRIPTION NUMBER OF DIRECTORS Customer focus Experience in developing and overseeing the embedding of a strong customer-focused culture in large and complex organisations, and a demonstrable commitment to achieving customer outcomes Strategy An ability to define strategic objectives, constructively question business plans, oversee the implementation of strategy using commercial judgement and bring a global perspective to bear لَالَال Financial services Experience working in, or advising, the banking and financial services industry with strong knowledge of its economic drivers and global business perspectives Financial acumen Highly proficient in accounting or related financial management and reporting for businesses of significant size Risk Experience in anticipating, recognising and managing risks, including financial, non-financial and emerging risks, and monitoring risk management frameworks and controls Technology, digital and data Experience in developing or overseeing the application of technology in large and complex businesses, with particular reference to technology-innovation, disruptive technologies, data, cyber-security, digital transformation and customer experience Governance Experience as a Director of a listed entity, with detailed knowledge of governance issues, with particular reference to the legal, compliance, regulatory and voluntary frameworks applicable to listed entities and highly regulated industries Environment and social Experience in understanding and identifying potential risks and opportunities arising from environmental and social issues, including the transition to a climate resilient future, management of biodiversity, and addressing human rights and modern slavery within supply chains People and culture Experience in people matters including workplace health and safety, cultures, morale, inclusion and diversity, management development, succession, remuneration and talent retention initiatives Executive leadership Having held a CEO or a similar senior leadership role in a large complex organisation, and having experience in managing the business through periods of significant change and delivering desired business outcomes Deep experie periods of significant change and delivering desired business outcomes perience and knowledge

 In addition to the skills outlined above, the Westpac Board seeks to ensure that it operates as a cohesive team, bringing together a range of perspectives to guide the company and oversee management.
-The Westpac Board also expects its members to be committed to achieving our Purpose and upholding our Values.
+The Westpac Board also expects its members to be committed to supporting our Purpose and upholding our Values.